peter hanson's field guide to interesting film

 “The Vikings” (1958).
 For a stretch in the late ’50s and early ’60s, Kirk Douglas hit the sweet spot again and again as a producer-actor, putting together film projects big enough to contain his outsized screen persona.
 For while Douglas was too flamboyant for intimate character pieces, he was unquestionably the right guy for adventures writ so large they verged on Wagnerian drama.
 “The Vikings” is an excellent case in point, because Richard Fleischer’s fleet-footed adventure moves from one memorable climax to another, going for the grand gesture at every turn.
 The cast is led by studio-era stalwarts Tony Curtis and Janet Leigh, who lay on the hokum as thick as they can, and by supporting player Ernest Borgnine, who revels in a role that lets him scream from entrance to exit.
 Even though the movie’s thoroughly silly, letting archetypal characters suffer mythic fates like getting eyes gouged out by falcons and being chewed to bits by ravenous wolves, it only rarely drifts into camp.
 There’s no gore, since it’s all in good fun, and the themes (betrayal, honor, redemption) are so monumental that the film feels like big-budget remake of an old-time movie serial.
 In fact “The Vikings” is so over-the-top macho that it should be ludicrous, but the script by regular Douglas collaborator Calder Willingham is so consistent and flavorful that it’s a pleasure to go on this particular ride into the land of make-believe.

 Vince, Pruitt Taylor.
 Actor, b.
 1960.
 Given his large build and the way a condition called nystagmus causes his eyes to quiver in their sockets, it’s unsurprising that Pruitt Taylor Vince’s roles run the short gamut from pathetic yokels to psychotic murderers.
 Yet even within the confines of typecasting, Vince has done years of extraordinary work.
 He scored an Emmy for a 1997 arc as a killer on the series “Murder One”; his mysterious character was the crux of the twisty 2003 thriller “Identity”; and the rube he played on “Deadwood” from 2005 to 2006 was memorably loathsome.
 A number of Vince’s most endearing roles find the actor personifying simple men with names like “Stinky Womack” and “Rub Squeers.”
 For prime examples, watch him invest surprising humanity into the dullards he plays in “Mississippi Burning” (1998) and “Nobody’s Fool” (1991).
+Or, to see him incarnating a rare benevolent character, watch for his brief appearance in the Sandra Bullock thriller “Bird Box” (2018).
 To date, Vince’s most expansive showpiece is the 1995 drama “Heavy,” in which he plays a shy sort with an eye for a comely waitress.

 "Visions of Light: The Art of Cinematography" (1992).
 Pardon the failure of imagination, but the best word for this documentary is "illuminating."
 A loving, detailed exploration of the craft of cinematography, the picture uses breezy interviews and expertly chosen film clips to demonstrate why Michael Chapman's New York scenes have that special vibrancy, why Caleb Deschanel's exterior shots spark such envy in his peers, and why Gordon Willis, the shooter of the "Godfather" movies, is known as "The Prince of Darkness."
-Whether you've never stopped to check who photographed a movie and want an education, or you're a buff who knows the difference between Peter Biziou and Alan Daviau, chances are you'll be intoxicated by the stunning images and insightful talk that make this one of the most memorable documentaries about the movies.
+Perhaps you've never stopped to check who photographed a movie and want an education.
+Or maybe you're a buff who knows the difference between Peter Biziou and Alan Daviau.
+Either way, chances are you'll be intoxicated by the stunning images and insightful talk that make this one of the most memorable documentaries ever made about cinema.
 If nothing else, you'll gain priceless insight into cinema technique when William A. Fraker explains how Roman Polanski made audiences tilt in their seats by repositioning a camera during the making of 1968's "Rosemary's Baby."